Rapptz/discord.py/docs/topics/wait_for.rst

 Closing Remarks
 ~~~~~~~~~~~~~~~~~~~~
 ``wait_for`` is a powerful tool used often to wait for responses in code.
-The examples above only shows 2 types of ``wait_for``, reactions and messages, but you can wait for any event!
+The examples above show only 2 types of ``wait_for``, reactions and messages, but you can wait for any event!
 A full list of events can be seen here: :ref:`event reference <discord-api-events>`.